 I graduated from school with a BA, and refuse to go back to school at least until I pay off my existing student loans.
 I have a career developing educational software, and enjoy it both for the work and the end result.

 I'm a single dad, and have my son most of the time.
-It definitely limits my options for getting out a bit, but I love being around him so much and wouldn't trade it.
-That said, his mom is still in his life and watches him from time to time (as well as if requested ahead of time).
+It limits my options for getting out a bit, but I love having him and wouldn't trade it.
+That said, his mom is still in his life and watches him from time to time.
+Our relationship is mostly limited to where he is concerned and is mostly drama free at this point.

 I believe in opening doors for others, and like helping friends who are moving, though I may still be a bit envious of those who are moving out of state.